•

 The taxable income shall exclude the following:

-• Tax-exempt income due to a DTAA (Double-Tax Avoidance Agreement) between India and the foreign country is not taxed.
+• Tax-exempt income due to a Double Tax Avoidance Agreement (DTAA) between India and a foreign country is not taxed.

 • Income that has already been taxed under the Income Tax Act (ITA) in the previous year is not taxed again.